Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 I would even say that I dislike the smart pointer as a learning device; it seems like a very simple project for a newbie, but in reality (as indicated by the nine year standardization processes) getting it working correctly in all contexts is rather a complex endeavor.

-But because it is such a frequent request for review; I want take a look at smart pointers as a teaching exercise.
+But because it is such a frequent request for review; I want to take a look at smart pointers as a teaching exercise.
 In the next couple of articles I will step through the processes of building a smart pointer and look at some of the common mistakes that I see (and probably make a few as I go).

 ###Warning:
 This article is not for absolute beginners.
 I assume you already know the basics of C++.